bakerb845/xcloc/Algorithm.md

   2. Then, the RMS averaging window or envelope of the phase-correlograms are computed.
   3. Finally, the processed phase-correlograms are migrated in the provided travel-time models.

 While this algorithm is quite simple and only requires a few lines of Python code the actual implementation is much more complicated.
-Particularly because of parallelism.
+Particularly because of parallelism and performance are essential.